mxvp/NeoLizard/README.md

-Custom pipeline for neoantigen prediction on prostate cancer NGS samples
+Custom pipeline for neoantigen prediction on NGS samples

+Dependencies:
+- FASTQC